 - a.
-Addition of PBV Units: The AAHC issued Project-Based Voucher RFP on September 9, 2020, for up to 150 vouchers in the City of Ann Arbor.
+Addition of PBV Units: - The AAHC issued Project-Based Voucher RFP on September 9, 2020, for up to 150 vouchers in the City of Ann Arbor.
 The AAHC received applications for 162 project- based vouchers.
-The AAHC has entered into agreement for 79 vouchers within Ann Arbor for the following projects: 33 vouchers at 100 S. 4th Ave 48104, 30 vouchers at 600 W. Huron 48104, 10 vouchers at 2270 Platt Road 48108, and 6 vouchers at 100-106 and 112-114 Glendale 48103.
+The AAHC has entered into agreement for 79 vouchers within Ann Arbor for the following projects: 33 vouchers at 100 S. 4th Ave 48104, 30 vouchers at 600 W. Huron 48104, 10 vouchers at 2270 Platt Road 48108, and 6 vouchers at 100-106 and 112-114 Glendale 48103. - ii.
 The AAHC issued a Project-Based Voucher RFP on February 2, 2023, for up to 175 vouchers in the City of Ann Arbor.
 The AAHC received applications for 50 project-based vouchers.
-The AAHC conditionally approved 50 vouchers with the following projects: 18 vouchers Hickory Way III and 32 vouchers 121 E Catherine. - b.
+The AAHC conditionally approved 50 vouchers with the following projects: 18 vouchers Hickory Way III and 32 vouchers 121 E Catherine. - iii.
+The AAHC issued a Project-Based Voucher RFP on October 18, 2023 for up to 50 vouchers.
+The AAHC conditionally approved 25 unit that will be under Housing Assistance Contract no later than January 1, 2027. - b.
 Statement of need Consistent to PHA Plan: AAHC will project-base up to 20% of the AAHC's budget authority to de-concentrate poverty and expand housing and economic opportunities for very low-income, homeless, and special needs households in the City of Ann Arbor and other high opportunity areas in Washtenaw County.
 The AAHC prioritizes PBV on Permanent Supportive Housing units.
-These activities are consistent with the AAHC's 5-year and Annual Plan as well as AAHC's mission. - i.
-The AAHC was approved by HUD on December 27, 2022, to project base up to 125 additional vouchers.
-An RFP will be issued in 2023. - 4) Increase supportive housing for residents with complex needs spanning from homelessness, mental illness, substance use disorders, and/or other physical/mental disabilities. - a.
+These activities are consistent with the AAHC's 5-year and Annual Plan as well as AAHC's mission.

+- 4) Increase supportive housing for residents with complex needs spanning from homelessness, mental illness, substance use disorders, and/or other physical/mental disabilities. - a.
 Increase support services for tenants in affordable housing and voucher program - b.
 Through community partnerships - c.
 Additional funding sources - d.
-Continue to work with partners and provide support to eligible families and Avalon and Ozone House will be providing on-site services.
-These funds have enabled Avalon to provide 24/7 services at Miller Manor.
-In FY21 all of the CoC grants have been transferred to Avalon Housing to administer.
+Continue to work with partners and provide support to eligible families